 - My Red Lobsters Rewards has a tier system with a great range of rewards, ensuring long-term customer engagement.

 - Some of the rewards in the loyalty program promote restaurant visits, which are more memorable than online orders.

 - Cross-brand offers increase the value of being an active member.

 The Last Bite

-And don’t forget to download Antavo’s Customer Loyalty Report 2022, an in-depth report that showcases dozens of statistics as well as future industry trends to help you navigate the world of next-gen loyalty programs.
+And don’t forget to download Antavo’s Customer Loyalty Report, an in-depth report that showcases dozens of statistics and future industry trends to help you navigate the world of next-gen loyalty programs.